2dvoid/Arduino-Uno-HID/README.md

 2. Open a terminal window and navigate to the directory where the firmware files are located.

-3. Check if the board is in DFU mode:
+3. Verify if the board is in DFU mode:
 ```sudo dfu-programmer atmega16u2 read```

    If you get a long binary output, then everything is okay.